-At the end of October, the Graduate Chairperson will hold a briefing to discuss the qualifying examination.
-The topics for the written portion of the exam will be provided during briefing.
-By the middle of November (the specific date will be provided in the briefing), students planning to take the qualifying examination must register with the Student Services Office and indicate in writing with formal registration form.
+Around the middle of October, the Graduate Chairperson will hold a briefing to discuss the qualifying examination.
+The topics for the written portion of the exam will be provided during the briefing.
+By the end of November (the specific date will be provided in the briefing), students planning to take the qualifying examination must register with the Student Services Office and indicate in writing with a formal registration form.
 If a student subsequently withdraws from the examination, the exam will be considered a failure except in cases of extenuating circumstances.